Did you Know?

 Questions About Catholic Confirmation?
 Here are the Answers

 Confirmation is one of the seven holy sacraments in the Catholic Church.
 It’s a time of prayer, celebration, and commitment to a life dedicated to Jesus Christ.
-Over the centuries, Confirmation has gone through quite an evolution.
+Over the centuries, it has gone through quite an evolution.
 In fact, it first began as part of the Sacrament of Baptism.
-Today, it’s widely accepted to be its own sacrament—a time to...
+Today, we widely accept it as […]

 Questions About Catholic Baptism?
 Here are the Answers

 Baptism in the Catholic Church is a holy sacrament whereby a person is blessed with water and Chrism oil and welcomed into the Church.
 Baptism removes original sin and places an indelible mark on the person’s soul.
-While a person is typically baptized as an infant, the sacrament can be received up until the point of death.
-Whether you’re preparing...
+While the Church typically baptizes people as infants, the person can receive the sacrament up until the point […]

 Questions About Catholic First Communion?
 Here are the Answers